 So, this is zazen only-zazen only.
-I don't know what we should [?].
+I don't know what we should do.
 We are addicted by the idea of zazen.
 That is also wrong.
 So our practice must have both sides, and your everyday life should have both sides.
-Then our practice perfect [?] and very realistic.
+Then our practice is perfect and very realistic.
 And our practice will help people.
-Our practice which has both-both sides.
+Our practice which has both sides.
 Okay?
-It is-it is important to have both sides or else you will-you cannot survive in its true sense.
-You will be easily be lo- [partial word: "lost"?]-you will be easily lost.
+It is important to have both sides or else you cannot survive in its true sense.
+You will be easily lost.
 Hai.